Vidyut01/TodoApp/README.md

 ```

 # Running the app using Django development server
+To run this app, you will need python and pip.
+If you don't already have it, get it from https://www.python.org/

 Before running the project, we need to install the required python packages.
 Run

 ```